frothers/Frothers-FC/content/posts/2025/2025-winter-game-07.md

 Pickings were slim with a few injuries over the last week.
 Oli decided to also risk the onset of hypothermia to back the boys, making an early play for Frother of the year.

 Luckily the boys were able to recruit some new ring in talent to bolster the ranks this week.
-The theme was USA, with Granger back for summer break for playing GK in the states, and Michael donning the state trooper moustache and straight cut look.
+The theme was USA, with Grainger back for summer break for playing GK in the states, and Michael donning the state trooper moustache and straight cut look.

 ## First half